 In terms of size, the bomb kits will be designed for 125, 250, and 1,000 kg weights, which roughly correspond to American 250/ 500/ 2,000 pound bombs.
 The GPS/INS guided, AASM-250 (500 pounds) is operational in all 3 variants, the smaller AASM-125 has been tested, and the heavy AASM-1000 is a work in progress.

 The AASM kits are a Sagem product, but marketing rights owned by European missile giant MBDA add give the global sales effort broad reach.
-To date, AASM variants have been integrated and qualified on Dassault’s Super Etendard naval strike aircraft, Mirage F1M fighters, Mirage 2000D fighters, and Rafale fighters of F2 or better standard.
-Thales’ Damocles surveillance and laser targeting pod was another late arrival for the Rafale, but that problem had been solved by the time the Libyan conflict rolled around in 2011.
-Any integrated aircraft can now use any AASM variant independently.
+To date, AASM variants have been integrated and qualified on Dassault’s Mirage F1M fighters, Mirage 2000D fighters, and Rafale fighters of F2 or better standard.
+Thales’ Damocles surveillance and laser targeting pod was another late arrival for the Rafale, but AASM and the new targeting pod were finally ready by the time the Libyan conflict rolled around in 2011.

 Reports indicate that Sagem is also pushing to qualify the AASM family on F-16s, which would make a huge difference to their potential market.